Purdue-CS193/lab-1-prajeshsharma/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ## Favorite things about CS 193
-- The Biulding is magnificent
+- The Building is magnificent
 - It's fun

 ### Jekyll Themes